Online Disability-Affirmative Therapy in BC

 Great question!
 I believe that having lived experience as a person with a disability allows our work together to be deeper than working with a practitioner with limited experience in the disability sphere.

-I can pick up on nuances of navigating life and health care.
+I can pick up on nuances of navigating life and health care with a disability.
 I am aware that every condition is different and that there will always be things I can’t know, but I endeavour to connect with your experience on a deeper level so we can do impactful work together.

 Not only do I have lived experience as a person with a disability, but I have also spent many years advocating for the rights of people with disabilities.